jstayton/jquery-manifest/README.md

     ---------------------------------------------------------------------------
 *   **separator** _string, array_

-    One or more key characters to separate arbitrary, non-results-list values if the _required_ option is _false_.
+    One or more key characters or codes to separate arbitrary, non-results-list values if the _required_ option is _false_.
 Pressing one of these keys will add the current input value to the list.
-Also used to split the initial input value for items (using the first character if multiple are configured).
+Also used to split the initial input value and pasted values.

     _Default:_ ,